fastmail/Squire/README.md

 ### linkRegExp

 This is the regular expression used to automatically mark up links when inserting HTML or after pressing space.
 You can change it if you want to use a custom regular expression for detecting links, or set to `/[]/` to turn off link detection.
+To append to the existing regex, set it to `linkRegExp.source + '|' + newLinkRegExp`.